AISTS

 The International Academy of Sport Science and Technology (French: Académie internationale des sciences et techniques du sport, AISTS) is a non-profit foundation based in Lausanne, Switzerland.

 About AISTS

-The International Academy of Sports Science and Technology is focused on sport management worldwide by offering education through graduate programs, continuing professional executive courses and seminars, and applied research and consulting in sport.
+The International Academy of Sports Science and Technology is focused on sport management worldwide by offering education through graduate programs, continuing professional executive courses and seminars, and applied research and consulting in sports.

 The academy’s activities are built upon three pillars: